quirozcj/monococcum_introgressions/README.md

 samtools sort \
 -o kmer_monococcum_uniq_againstRef_ArinaLrFor.bam
 ```
 Note: Only the A-subgenome was used as a reference.
-The same steps will be repeated but mapping T. urartu k-mers to the bread wheat genome assembly
+The same steps will be repeated, but mapping T. urartu k-mers to the bread wheat genome assembly

 7. Analyze the depth of mapped k-mers in a 1 Mb non-overlapping genomic window for each species (we will be looking at introgressed segments with a mega-base resolution).
-For this, we used mosdepth (https://github.com/brentp/mosdepth).
+For this, we used ```mosdepth``` (https://github.com/brentp/mosdepth).

 ```sh
 # Example command line: